mpebbles/chess/README.md

 # chess
 Terminal chess game.
 No intelligence yet.
-For now the computer makes a valid, unplanned move.
+For now the computer makes a valid, mostly random move with objective of capturing white pieces.
-Piece promotion not implemented yet.